What is SASS?

 Nesting

-Sass Nesting can write css selectors in nested form.
-We can also use descendant/child selectors and pseudo selectors in nesting.
-See example
+Sass Nesting allows writing CSS selectors in a nested form.
+We can also use descendant/child selectors and pseudo-selectors in nesting.
+See the example below.

 /*in scss*/